oliyh/cljs-webapp-from-scratch/README.md

 ### REPL

 We can now start a REPL.
 As we're building a web page, it will be useful to use a browser to perform the evaluation in our REPL.
-It's easy to start one:
+It's easy to start one; in a new terminal run:

 ```
 npx shadow-cljs cljs-repl app